emirdemirel/Audio2LyricsAlignment_MIREX2019/README.md

 Repository prepared for the MIREX 2019 - Audio-to-Lyrics Alignment Challenge

+## Requirements

+Python 3.6.x or higher
+Operating system : Ubuntu 16.04 or higher

 ## Installation

 To successfully run the main alignment script in this repository, please follow the step-by-step installation instructions below :